fossabot/virtual_hsm/README.md

 * The EVP (Envelope) interface is for encryption and decryption, which is the recommended approach in OpenSSL 3.0.
 * Error handling uses OpenSSL's error reporting functions.
 * AES-256 encryption, unique IV for each key
 * Persistent storage due to keystore.dat and master.key split-paired files.
+* Full support for GitHub Secrets and Actions Workflow passing as Hexadecimal via command line

 ## Operation Notes: